zulip/zulip/docs/tutorials/new-feature-tutorial.md

 precompiled as part of the build/deploy process.

-Zulip is fully internationalized, so when writing both HTML templates or JavaScript code that generates user-facing strings, be sure to [tag those strings for translation](../translating/translating.html).
+Zulip is fully internationalized, so when writing both HTML templates or JavaScript/TypeScript code that generates user-facing strings, be sure to [tag those strings for translation](../translating/translating.html).

 **Testing:** There are two types of frontend tests: node-based unit